Educational Programs

 All seasons

-Learn about the fur trade in the fun and educational activity.
-Look for historic trading posts around the site, complete challenges, answer trivia, and trade your European goods for furs!
+Learn about the fur trade in the fun and educational game.
+Take on the role of a voyageur as your travel around the CEC site looking for historic trading posts, complete group challenges to test your strength and agility, answer trivia, and negotiate trades your European goods for furs!
+Make the best deals and win the game!

 EVENING PROGRAMS